Erik-Hanko/actionscript-library/README.md

 remove_extra_spaces(string); // returns a string that replaces multiple spaces with a single space

+trim(string); // returns a string without spaces before and after

 prime_factorize(int); // returns an array of every prime factor in number inputted

 factorial(int); // returns an int